-Submit an electronic copy of the application materials in PDF format to Hannah King, Manager of ULI Colorado, at Hannah.King@uli.org.
-If you have any questions about the application, you can contact Hannah King at Hannah.King@uli.org 303.893.1760, extension 4.
+Submit an electronic copy of the application materials in PDF format to Hannah King, Director of ULI Colorado, at Hannah.King@uli.org.
+If you have any questions about the application, you can contact Hannah King at Hannah.King@uli.org.

 APPLICATIONS ARE DUE BY 5:00 P.M.
-ON NOVEMBER 11, 2022
+ON NOVEMBER 17, 2023

-CONTACT INFORMATION: For questions regarding the Technical Advisory Panel program, guidelines, or application process, please contact Hannah King at Hannah.King@uli.org or 303.893.1760 ext.
-4.
+CONTACT INFORMATION: For questions regarding the Technical Advisory Panel program, guidelines, or application process, please contact Hannah King at Hannah.King@uli.org.